twoladel/py110/lesson_2/notes_lesson_2.md

     - `a[0] = 2` **OR** `lst[0][0] = 2`

 ### Shallow Copying (Lists and Dicts)
-- Sometimes you need to change a collection but need to retain the original collection
+- Sometimes you need to *mutate* a collection but need to retain the original collection
 - Copying!
 - Shallow copies are completely new objects but when they have nested collections, those are not new objects
     - said another way: Only the top level list is copied